iamgreaser/vulkit/README.md

 binding, as the other wrapper functions depend on you calling `vkCreateInstance` and stealing the instance handle from that call.

-\*: OK, these calls can also be made prior to vkCreateInstance:
+\*: OK, these calls can be made prior to vkCreateInstance...
+BUT NOTHING ELSE:

 * vkEnumerateInstanceLayerProperties
 * vkEnumerateInstanceExtensionProperties